anooshkhalid/SYNQ-Android/README.md

-# README #
+# SynqAndroid #

-SynqUploader is a simple Android library that enables upload of videos to the [SYNQ platform](https://www.synq.fm).
+This is the SYNQ mobile SDK for Android.
+It lets you easily integrate your mobile app with the SYNQ platform and the  [SYNQ Video API](https://www.synq.fm).

 The library uses [Ion](https://github.com/koush/ion) for communicating with the server.
 It features a callback handler (SynqUploadHandler) to report upload progress and completion.